- Search The Registry

 From Kosciusko, Mississippi, Oprah Gail Winfrey was raised by her grandmother on a farm where she began learning to read aloud and gave recitations at the age of three.
-Between ages six to thirteen, she lived in Milwaukee with her mother.
+Between the ages of six to thirteen, she lived in Milwaukee with her mother.
 Suffering abuse, she ran away and was sent to Nashville to live under her father's firm discipline.
-Her father (Vernon Winfrey) gave her a midnight curfew, and required her to read a book and write a book report each week.
+Her father (Vernon Winfrey) gave her a midnight curfew and required her to read a book and write a report each week.

-As a global info-entertainer, she has carved out a new standard for media mogul and remains one of the most influential women in the world.
+As a global info-entertainer, she has carved out a new standard for media moguls and remains one of the most influential women in the world.
 Winfrey is a dedicated activist for children’s rights; in 1994, (then) President Clinton signed a bill into law that Winfrey had proposed to Congress, creating a nationwide database of convicted child abusers.
-She founded the Family for Better Lives foundation and also contributes to her alma mater, Tennessee State University.
+She founded the Family for Better Lives foundation and contributed to her alma mater, Tennessee State University.
 Since 1992, Winfrey has been engaged to Stedman Graham, a public relations executive.
-The couple lives in Chicago, and Winfrey also has homes in Rolling Prairie, Indiana, and Telluride, Colorado Hawaii and California.
+The couple lives in Chicago, and Winfrey also has homes in Rolling Prairie, Indiana, Telluride, Colorado, Hawaii, and California.

 She contributed to the publishing world by launching her “Oprah’s Book Club,” as part of her talk show.
 The program pushed many unknown authors to the top of the bestseller lists and gave pleasure in reading a new kind of popular importance.
 With the debut in 1999 of Oxygen Media, a company she co-founded that is dedicated to producing cable and Internet programming for women, Winfrey ensured her place in the forefront of the media industry and as one of the most powerful and wealthy people in show business.
 Her magazine, O: The Oprah Magazine, debuted in April 2000.